AlistairDriscoll/wafflehut/README.md

 ## Future Improvements

-Too see any future improvements, click [here.](FUTUREIMPROVEMENTS.md)
+To see any future improvements, click [here.](FUTUREIMPROVEMENTS.md)

 ## Mistakes

 In terms of mistakes, I kept on accidentally keeping the debug set to true when I committed the code to github.
+I have since added code to check if there is a 'DEVELOPMENT' variable within the environment so that I can keep the debug set to True when I need without it affecting the deployed version.
 Another would be the fact that I wrote some of the IDs of elements in camel case instead of kebab case as is standard convention.
 I did this as I got used to seeing bootstrap name their IDs with camel case so presumed to do the same.
-Also there are some things wrong with the forms that django has provided such as in the sign up where there are unclosed elements but as these were provided by django I thought to keep them as I'm not sure how to change then anyway.
+Also there are some things wrong with the forms that django has provided such as in the sign-up form where there are unclosed elements — these were provided by Django, so I decided to leave them as-is, since changing them wasn’t clear.

 ## Technologies Used